balch/MockTrade/PRESENTME.md

 #### [Domain Model](https://en.wikipedia.org/wiki/Domain_model)

 I tend to use the old fashioned term **Domain Model** to describe:
 >a representation of meaningful real-world concepts pertinent to the domain that need to be modeled in software

-In short, these are the POJOs that represent the data models used throughout the applications.
+In short, these are the POJOs that represent the data models used throughout the application.
 They are persisted and retrieved by the **Model API** layer and typically passed around to Views and Adapters to be visually presented to the user.